eclipse-vertx/vert.x/core_manual_groovy.md

     server.requestHandler { request ->

         def sb = new StringBuffer()
-        for (e in request.headers) {
+        for (e in request.headers.entries) {
             sb << e.key << ": " << e.value << '\n'
         }
         request.response.putHeader("Content-Type", "text/plain")
         request.response.end(sb.toString())
-        }
     }.listen(8080, "localhost")

 #### Request params

-Similarly to the headers, the map of request parameters are available using the `params` property on the request object.
+Similarly to the headers, the request parameters are available using the `params` property on the request object.

+The returned object is an instance of `org.vertx.groovy.core.MultiMap`.

 Request parameters are sent on the request URI, after the path.
 For example if the URI was:

     /page.html?param1=abc&param2=xyz

-Then the params map would contain the following entries:
+Then the params multimap would contain the following entries:

     param1: 'abc'
     param2: 'xyz

+#### Remote Address

+Use the property `remoteAddress` to find out the address of the other side of the HTTP connection.

+#### Absolute URI

+Use the property `absoluteURI` to return the absolute URI corresponding to the request.

 #### Reading Data from the Request Body

 Sometimes an HTTP request contains a request body that we want to read.
 As previously mentioned the request handler is called when only the headers of the request have arrived so the `HttpServerRequest` object does not contain the body.
 This is because the body may be very large and we don't want to create problems with exceeding available memory.